 So the damages were primarily “non-economic” but very real and substantial.
-While any jury would surely award millions of dollars for that type of pain and suffering and disfigurement, the Republicans’ proposal would limit the damages to $250,000.00.
+While any jury would surely award millions of dollars for that type of pain and suffering and disfigurement, the business and insurance lobby proposal would limit the damages to $250,000.00.
 The insurance companies would save the difference and would not be required to reduce their premiums by one cent.

 I wonder whether they’d think that was fair if one of their children were killed or permanently disabled due to a careless health provider?

 It is ironic that politicians who claim to champion the concepts of less governmental interference and more individual responsibility are trying to force on the American people a law whereby the Federal government would interfere with State court juries comprised of ordinary citizens in order to relieve from responsibility those health care providers who make careless, deadly mistakes.